drummondj/qorex/README.md

 # QOREx

-Quality Of Results Explorer takes data from a CSV file and display the data in a web app.
+Quality Of Results Explorer takes data from a CSV file and displays the data in a web app.
+It uses the amazing open source `dash` package along with `dash_bootstrap_components` to make everything look nice.

 ## Getting Started